-The Synology RT2600ac is the latest router from the widely popular NAS (network Attached Storage) manufacturer and the successor to the RT1900ac, which was the first incursion into the router market from the Taiwanese company and it proved to be successful since Synology decided that it’s worth diversifying its product line and enforce its position with a second, more powerful wireless router.
+The Synology RT2600ac is the second wireless router released by the widely popular NAS (network Attached Storage) manufacturer and the successor to the RT1900ac, which was the first incursion into the router market from the Taiwanese company and it proved to be successful since Synology decided that it’s worth diversifying its product line and enforce its position with a second, more powerful wireless router.

 Unfortunately, this route is increasingly more difficult because of the latest mesh WiFi systems that directly challenge any single-unit router and promise to completely cover a large house with WiFi, but it wasn’t by mistake that the first Synology router was received positively by the general public, it was because the RT1900ac offered a good wireless performance, a decent build quality, but most importantly, the SRM (Synology Router Manager) interface which resembled the Windows OS environment (so new users would find the UI very familiar) and it allowed the installation of new add-on packages to further enhance the number of features and the functionality of the router.